cloud-platforms-streaming/streaming-docs/streamers-guide.md

 ## Bandwidth

 If you have a lower end upload speed, streaming is possible but 720p and 1080p streams require at least 5 Mbps of upload bandwidth.
 Keep in mind, other things on your network contend for this bandwidth.
+Also, you'll be watching the stream too which takes additional bandwidth.
+It racks up fast so your mileage may vary.

 While we don't intend to stream in 4K, it's worth mentioning, the upload bandwidth requirements for broadcasting 4K video is 25 Mbps.

 ## Equipment